 In addition there is a wide variety of shops in nearby Clare and Long Melford

 The Gainsborough Health Club & Spa, is just a mile from the cottage.
 It is possible to reach it walking (or jogging) along footpaths avoiding the road.
-A variety of treatments, spa days, swimming pool, sauna & gym are available and as a guest of Grove Cottages a 20% discount is offered.
+A variety of treatments, spa days, swimming pool, sauna & gym are available.

 Cavendish is so called because some pasture (called eddish) were owned by a man called Cafa, which led to the village being called Cavendish (Cafan Eddish).